 4. The insured structure being condemned and ordered to be vacated by the governmental agency authorized by law to issue such an order for that structure.

-Catastrophic ground collapse does not include the cracking of a foundation, structure, or building.
-This distinction is important because it is a common misconception that this is included under this type of coverage.
+Catastrophic ground collapse does not always include the cracking of a foundation, structure, or building.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at[email protected].